 This takes some getting used to.
 Brains aren’t used to hearing voices at that speed.
 Ease yourself in: Start with 1.25x, then try 1.5x, then 1.75x.
 Once you’re used to it, anything slower than 1.5x will sound the DMV in Zootopia.

 It shouldn’t be hard for you to get a book to listen to.
 I recommend three sources, and regularly use the app for each:

-- Overdrive: My public library lets me borrow audiobooks for free.
+- Overdrive/Libby: My public library lets me borrow audiobooks for free.
 Yours probably does too.
-Overdrive is the most popular provider, and takes five minutes to set up if you have a library card.
+Overdrive (often via the Libby app) is the most popular provider, and takes two minutes to set up if you have a library card.
 The selection isn’t outstanding, so it’s better to approach Overdrive when you are open-minded about selection.
 I typically browse currently available books, sorted by popularity.
 Overdrive is not great for when you have specific books in mind.
 For those must-reads, I suggest…

 - Librivox: Public domain recordings of public domain books.
 These are almost all classics of fiction made by amateur enthusiasts.
 As such, the quality is hit-or-miss.
-But it’s free and gets the job done.
+But it’s free and gets the job done for classics.

 Pick the right type of books for listening